 Host Management lists all compute resources currently available to Kazuhm.

-Once you download the installer, you will need to run the installer on as many hosts (of that corresponding operating system) as you would like to connect to Kazuhm.
+- Once the installer is downloaded, you will need to run the installer on as many hosts (of that corresponding operating system) as you would like to connect to Kazuhm.
 Repeat this process for as many varieties of host operating systems that you have.

-Once the host installation is complete, the list of hosts that are connected to Kazuhm will display here on this page.
+- Once the host installation is complete, the list of hosts that are connected to Kazuhm will display on this page.

 Clicking the Up/Down Arrows on the column headings Location, Name, and IP Address, allows resources to be sorted in Ascending/Descending order.